Rishi Asita

 Rishi Asita (Sanskrit: ऋषि असित) simply called as Asita (Romanised: Āsita) was a Vedic sage and a pravara in the Shandilya Gotra.

 Description

 In the Matsya Purana, Asita is mentioned as one of the pravaras of the Shandilya gotra.
 According to Saurapurāṇa, Asita was born as a result of the penance of a sage named Kashyapa.
 Devala then was born to Asita and his wife Ekaparṇā.
+Sometimes, Asita and Devala are jointly mentioned as the son of the Vedic Rishi Kashyapa.
 The Brahmavaivarta Purāṇa mentions that Asita was given his son by Shiva.
 Devala's own son, Shandilya, was born similarly.

+In the Bhagavad Gita verse 10.12-13, Arjuna described Asita as one of the four great sages Narada, Asita, Devala, and Vyasa.